- Test a hypothesis about a single variance using the chi-square distribution.

 Testing a Single Variance Hypothesis Using the Chi-Square Test

 Suppose that we want to test two samples to determine if they belong to the same population.
-This testing of variance between samples is used quite frequently in the manufacturing of food, parts and medications since it is necessary for individual products of each of these types to be very similar in size and chemical make-up.
+The test of variance between samples is used quite frequently in the manufacturing of food, parts, and medications, since it is necessary for individual products of each of these types to be very similar in size and chemical make-up.
+This test is called the test for one variance.

-To test a hypothesis about a single variance using the Chi-Square distribution, we need several pieces of information.
+To perform the test for one variance using the chi-square distribution, we need several pieces of information.
 First, as mentioned, we should check to make sure that the population has a normal distribution.
 Next, we need to determine the number of observations in the sample.
-The remaining pieces of information that we need are the standard deviation and the hypothetical population variance, which we learned how to calculate in previous lessons.
-For the purposes of this exercise, we will assume that we will be provided the standard deviation and the population variance.
+The remaining pieces of information that we need are the standard deviation and the hypothetical population variance.
+For the purposes of this exercise, we will assume that we will be provided with the standard deviation and the population variance.

-Using these key pieces of information, we use the following formula to caluclate the Chi-Square value to test hypothesis surrounding single variance:
+Using these key pieces of information, we use the following formula to calculate the chi-square value to test a hypothesis surrounding single variance:

-Similar to the test, we want to test a hypothesis that the sample comes from a population with a variance greater than the obseved variance.
+We want to test the hypothesis that the sample comes from a population with a variance greater than the observed variance.
 Let’s take a look at an example to help clarify.

-Example: Suppose we have a sample of female gymnasts from Mission High School.
-We want to know if their heights are truly a random sample of the general high school population, with respect to variance.
-We know from a previous study that the standard deviation for height of high school women is .
+Example: Suppose we have a sample of 41 female gymnasts from Mission High School.
+We want to know if their heights are truly a random sample of the general high school population with respect to variance.
+We know from a previous study that the standard deviation of the heights of high school women is 2.2.

-Therefore, since is less than , we fail to reject the null hypothesis and therefore cannot conclude this sample female gymnasts has significantly higher variance in height when compared to the general female high school population.
+Therefore, since 11.9 is less than 55.758 (the value from the chi-square table given an alpha level of 0.05 and 40 degrees of freedom), we fail to reject the null hypothesis and, therefore, cannot conclude that the female gymnasts have a significantly higher variance in height than the general female high school population.

 Calculating a Confidence Interval for a Population Variance